enfyra/sdk-next/README.md

 #### `useEnfyraApi<T>(path, options?)`

+**⚠️ Manual Execution Required**

+This hook does **NOT** automatically execute requests.
+Unlike `fetchEnfyraApi` (used in Server Components) which executes automatically when called, this client hook requires you to **manually call `execute()`** to trigger the API request.

+**You must call `execute()` manually in:**
+- `useEffect` hooks (for component mount or when dependencies change)
+- Button click handlers (for user-triggered actions)
+- Form submission handlers (for POST/PUT/PATCH/DELETE operations)
+- Event handlers (any user interaction that should trigger a request)
+- When you need to refresh or retry data

+**The hook will NOT execute automatically on mount, dependency changes, or any other time.**

 ##### **Parameters:**

 - `path` (string | function): API endpoint path.
 Can be a function that returns a path for dynamic routes.